 Stripe supports processing charges in 135+ currencies allowing you to present prices in a customer’s native currency.
 Doing so can improve sales and help customers avoid conversion costs.

 You specify the presentment currency when creating a charge.
 When a Stripe account receives payments in multiple currencies, Stripe accumulates separate balances for each currency.
 When those balances are paid out to an associated bank account (or debit card), Stripe automatically sends funds to the associated account for each currency, thereby avoiding exchange fees.

 When the presentment currency differs from your settlement currency—that accepted by any of your bank accounts or debit cards—we’ll automatically convert the payment to your default settlement currency before transferring the funds.

 Calculating foreign exchange rates

 As currency prices constantly vary, it’s not possible to know in advance the FX rate you’ll pay.
 The rate displayed online at various sites such as Open Exchange Rates is the mid-market rate: the average between the prices at which people are buying and selling the currency.
 The actual exchange rate includes markups from financial institutions.
-When Stripe performs a currency conversion, funds are usually converted at 1% above the daily mid-market rate.
+When Stripe performs a currency conversion, funds are usually converted for a small fee above the daily mid-market rate.
 You can see more details about pricing for currency conversion and international payments on our pricing page.